NQCP/.github/profile/README.md

 - If you edit or contribute Python files, please use the Black formatter
 - Be nice
-- If you are starting a new repo please consider using the [repo template](https://github.com/NQCP/osprojecttemplate)
+- If you are starting a new python repo please consider using the [repo template](https://github.com/NQCP/osprojecttemplate)

 ### Repo quality
 we adopt the 'stoplight' system used by cQED to flag the code quality